r8btx/Server-Clock-Bookmarklet/README.md

 1. Utilize a persistent connection to eliminate the overhead of establishing new connections for each request.
 2. Prevent the serving of cached content to ensure up-to-date values for the date attribute.
 3. Update the resulting clock at the start of each second to accurately synchronize the displayed clock to the estimated server time.
+4. Determine if the collected sample size is sufficient to accurately estimate server time.

 ## Resources and References